 FDNC manages data on the composition of foods eaten in the UK by way of McCance and Widdowson’s Composition of Foods and the Integrated Dataset (CoFIDS), available in book form, Excel and via a searchable website: https://quadram.ac.uk/UKfoodcomposition/login-register/.

-The Food Databanks National Capability is vital for UK public health with respect to understanding the patterns and trends in food composition and consumption, as well as in the development of healthier food products.
+These data are vital for UK public health with respect to understanding the patterns and trends in food composition and consumption, as well as in the development of healthier food products.

 We periodically update specific sections of the dataset via analytical surveys, most recently focusing on fruits and vegetables (particularly fibre content) and cuts of pork, and regularly review our data against other sources such as other national composition datasets and food labels.
 We work with food data compilers across the world, particularly via the EuroFIR network, to ensure our methodologies and data follow international standards and best practice.

 In addition to the CoFIDs dataset, we also maintain the eBASIS database (Bioactive Substances in Food Plants Information System), which contains information on potentially beneficial non-nutrient bioactive compounds found in plants and other foods, such as polyphenols and glucosinolates.
 The database is populated by relevant data found in scientific literature, which is assessed by expert evaluators to ensure relevance and quality.